 In the Interaction Server Application object, on the Applications Options tab, add the following jar files to the -Djava.class.path option in the jvm-options section:

+- 1. activemq-all-<version>.jar

-- activemq-all-<version>.jar - amq-jndi.jar
+- 2. amq-jndi.jar

+- 3. log4j-api-<version>.jar (optional, refer to the Note below)

 The activemq-all-<version>.jar file is located in the ActiveMQ installation directory and not supplied with Interaction Server.